cclauss/GitHub-Action-for-pytest/README.md

 ## Action that finds Python 3 syntax errors and undefined names
-An action that runs selected [flake8](http://flake8.pycqa.org) tests on the Python code in your repo.
+A GitHub Action that runs selected [flake8](http://flake8.pycqa.org) tests on the Python code in your repo.
 If ___syntax errors or undefined names___ are found in the Python code then the Action will fail.

 Example workflow (Put the following text into `.github/main.workflow`):